cryptimeleon/cryptimeleon.github.io/docs/representations.md

 To deserialize a given `Representation`, we need to create a new `SomeClass` object, extract the field values from the `Representation`, and then fill the `SomeClass` object with the extracted values.

-The standard approach in the UPB Libraries is via a new constructor that takes in at minimum a `Representation` object and restores the original object from that.
+The standard approach in the Cryptimeleon libraries is via a new constructor that takes in at minimum a `Representation` object and restores the original object from that.

 ```java
     class SomeClass implements Representable {